The Succession Soils Method

 What do we measure?

-We track the key biological indicators that determine whether your soil can support high-performing tree crops or perennial pastures:
+We track the key biological indicators that reveal whether your orchard's soil ecosystem can support ecologically resilient fruit and nut production:

 Why does the F:B ratio matter?

-Tree crops like macadamias, avocados and citrus evolved in fungal-dominant ecosystems with F:B ratios of 2:1 to 5:1.
-Most South African commercial soils sit at 0.1 to 0.3—a bacterial-dominated state caused by decades of tillage, synthetic fertiliser and calendar fungicide programmes.
-This mismatch is the root cause of chronic nutrient deficiencies, rising pest pressure and escalating input costs.
+Fruit and nut trees evolved in fungal-dominant ecosystems with F:B ratios of 2:1 to 5:1.
+Most South African commercial orchard soils sit at 0.1 to 0.3—a bacterial-dominated state caused by decades of tillage, synthetic fertiliser and calendar fungicide programmes.
+Restoring the fungal networks your trees depend on is the foundation of orchard ecology restoration.

 How often should you test?

 We recommend baseline testing followed by seasonal monitoring.
-This gives you a clear trajectory—you can see the biology shifting in response to your management changes, not just hope it is working.
+This gives you a clear trajectory—you can see the living soil ecosystem responding to your management changes, not just hope it is working.

 SAP Analysis Interpretation